 “The choice to be excellent begins with aligning your thoughts and words with the intention to require more from yourself.”

 So next time you hear yourself say ‘I know that’, stop and check your perspective.
 Do you really know this?
 Is there more to know?
 Are you doing the things you know you should?
 Be militant about weeding your mind.
 Adopt a beginner’s mindset, and ask yourself better questions.
-Learn and of course, act on your learning.
+Learn and of course, take intentional action.

 If you are ready to reach the next level in your life and breakthrough your limitations, I invite you to take that next step and book a call on my calendar.